 Android Bluetooth IoT vs. iOS Bluetooth IoT: Which is Better?

 It may be tedious to develop a product that is compatible with all the available versions of Android and iOS on the market.
-However, the use of necessary tools at the development stage of products or devices will help figure out the key concerns such product or device might have subsequently.
+However, the use of necessary tools at the development stage of products or devices will help figure out the key concerns such products or devices might have subsequently.
 This means that informed planning must be done in order to arrive at which features should be developed eventually.
-Without having such planning in place, it will be impossible to work with either Android IoT and iOS IoT.
+Without such planning in place, it will be impossible to work with either Android IoT or iOS IoT.
 It could as well affect the behavior of the connected product negatively.

 Bluetooth is Connecting IoT to the Future

 In today’s technology world, Bluetooth wireless communication technology is preferred for IoT devices majorly because the new age Bluetooth technology comes with exceptional speed, robust security, magnificent range, and amplified connectivity.
 The advent of Bluetooth Low Energy (BLE) in its network stack has further designed an auspicious connectivity system for all IoT devices.
 Similarly, the cost of using applications and their energy consumption levels have been significantly limited by the introduction of BLE technology into the Internet of Things.
 These features make Bluetooth a more suitable platform for IoT devices to function.

 It is not farfetched to say that the Mesh networking technology is one interesting revolution that binds IoT applications better with Bluetooth in comparison to other available connectivity options available.
 For example, in architecture, Bluetooth Mesh IoT extends an IoT Bluetooth device’s possibilities to connect to a whole building or a wide area.
 In other words, the ability of devices to inter-operate, which is assured in a Bluetooth mesh network will transform the future of work and bring about more smart factories in the coming times.